yiz142/LLAMA_prompt/README.md

 # Datasets
 This project uses datasets from the XClass repository.
 Each dataset has multiple classes, and we will randomly sample data for testing.

+# Running the code
+To run the project, use the run.py script.
+Make sure to specify your chosen dataset and prompting method.

 # API Key Setup
+API Key Setup
+You need an API key from SambaNova to make API requests.
+Follow these steps to get your API key:

+Visit SambaNova's website and sign up or log in.
+Once logged in, generate an API key from your account dashboard.
 Ensure your API key for SambaNova is set as an environment variable: export SAMBANOVA_API_KEY="your-api-key-here"